 Report cards help biologists determine whether the lobster resource is strong and if current fishing regulations are working correctly.

-If by some chance, you fill out your report card before the cutoff date of April 30th, you may turn in early and receive another card.
+If by some chance, you fill out your report card before the cutoff date of April 30th, you may turn it in early and receive another card.

 Do you need a California Recreational Fishing License or a CDFW Spiny Lobster Report Card?